openebs-archive/openebs-docs/docs/uglocalpv-hostpath.md

 This guide will help you to set up and use OpenEBS Local Persistent Volumes backed by Hostpath.

-*OpenEBS Dynamic Local PV provisioner* can create Kubernetes Local Persistent Volumes using an unique Hostpath (directory) on the node to persist data, hereafter referred as OpenEBS Local PV Hostpath volumes.
+*OpenEBS Dynamic Local PV provisioner* can create Kubernetes Local Persistent Volumes using a unique Hostpath (directory) on the node to persist data, hereafter referred to as *OpenEBS Local PV Hostpath* volumes.

 *OpenEBS Local PV Hostpath* volumes have the following advantages compared to native Kubernetes hostpath volumes.
 - OpenEBS Local PV Hostpath allows your applications to access hostpath via StorageClass, PVC, and PV.
 This provides you the flexibility to change the PV providers without having to redesign your Application YAML.